20% of startups fail their first year. Almost a third of them fail for the same reason.

 People say that startups need to focus on what they’re best that: “building their business”.
 But that’s not what they’re best at.
 Entrepreneurs have a single driving focus towards their vision.
 They excel at one thing and sometimes that results in something that transforms the world.

-But, for every one of those starrtups who changed the world are thousand that failed.
+But, for every one of those startups who changed the world are thousand that failed.
 They didn’t get the right skills, keep their best talent or weren’t prepared for growth.

 Don’t become another startup statistic.

-Gary Webb is Marketing and Communications Director at FMP Global, the leading global provider of payroll and HR services.
+Gary Webb is Marketing and Communications Director at IRIS FMP, the leading global provider of payroll and HR services.